 Casey Malone, production manager

-Casey is a NYC-based Production and Stage Manager, seamstress, and a Teaching Artist with Brooklyn Theatre Arts High School and Fordham School of the Arts.
-She received her BA in Theatre and Human Development with a focus in Social Justice from Eckerd College in 2011.
-Current NYC projects: IMCD Lighting, Inc. and Pinkalicious with Vital Theatre Company.
+Casey is a Production, Stage, and Events Manager, seamstress, and a Teaching Artist with Brooklyn Theatre Arts High School and Fordham School of the Arts.
+She received her BA in Theatre and Human Development with a focus in Social Justice from Eckerd College.
+Current NYC projects: IMCD Lighting, Inc., Pinkalicious with Vital Theatre Company, and Margarita & Max with Midtown Int’l Theatre Festival.
 She enjoys frolicking through parks, hanging out with her one-eyed pirate kitty, listening to NPR and working with the creative minds behind Lively Productions.
-For more information email email@example.com.
+For more information email firstname.lastname@example.org.

 Andrew Ash, storyboard slayer, adorable